BelaPlatform/bela_newBlog/docs/_posts/2021-07-30-suspended-circles-tove-grimstad-bang.markdown

 ## Sound design

 In this first iteration of the Suspended Circles the sound design is kept simple.
 Each sensing area is mapped to a note on a C major scale (with a few exceptions), with increasing pitch across height.

-{% include single-image.html fileName="suspended-circles/05.png" %}

 As in the material exploration stage, the sensor data controls amplitude and/or frequency of cosine wave oscillators.
 While the patch is simple, the interface provides interesting sonic output depending on how one interacts with it.
 Here are a few audio examples of two very different sounding scores, one played by a tall person, mostly staying in the higher pitch area of the instrument:

 <iframe width="100%" height="166" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/1080083911&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true"></iframe>